chartpath/reyearn/README.md

 (reyearn-venv)$ cd .. && python -m server
 ```

 To set up a data import see the [data import readme](./data/import/email/README.md).
-Then to manually run the importer pipeline to ingest the email data, run `python -m dags.importer`.
+Then to manually run the importer pipeline to ingest the data, run `python -m dags.importer`.
 The server and the importer and trainer DAGs have debug configs for VS code.

+The model trainer can be run standalone with `python -m dags.trainer`.

-To test the API, once the server is running, go to http://127.0.0.1:8000/docs in your browser and call the endpoints.
-Follow the schema info provided to know what to include in request bodies.
+To explore the API, once the server is running, go to http://127.0.0.1:8000/docs in your browser and call the endpoints.

 ## Implementation Details